How Can Drug-Free Workplace Programs Support Employers and Employees?You are here:

 DECREASES WORKERS’ COMPENSATION CLAIMS AND PREMIUMS: Employees who are substance users cost twice as much in medical and workers’ compensation expenses than non-users, according to the National Institute of Drug Abuse.
 Reducing drug use among employees will result in employer savings and employee safety.

-CREATES A SAFER, HEALTHIER WORKPLACE: Companies that implement a drug-free workplace program demonstrate their commitment to establishing a healthy, safe environment for their employees.
+CREATES A SAFER, HEALTHIER WORKPLACE: Companies that implement drug-free workplace programs demonstrate their commitment to establishing a healthy, safe environment for employees.
 When you demonstrate that you care about their well-being on the job, their morale improves, resulting in fewer accidents and injuries.

 INCREASES YOUR POTENTIAL TO ACQUIRE GOVERNMENT CONTRACTS: The Drug-Free Workplace Act of 1998 requires that companies seeking government contracts must maintain a drug-free work environment.
 Also, the Department of Transportation requires companies operating vehicles in interstate commerce to maintain a drug-free workplace policy.

 An effective, comprehensive drug-free workplace program should include the following components, according to SAMHSA: